 The Council's maximum exposure to credit risk in relation to its investments in financial institutions cannot be assessed generally as the risk of any institution failing to make interest payments or repay principal will be specific to each institution.
-In addition the Council has no history of default from such institutions.
-Consequently it has not been considered necessary to impair the Council's treasury investments.
+In addition, the Council has no history of default from such institutions.
+Consequently, the Council has not considered it necessary to establish an expected loss allowance for such investments.